Create a quest

 ...

 You may also want the item displayed in the menu to be different when a player completes a quest.
-To do this, you can use the achieved_menu_item
+To do this, you can use the `achieved_menu_item` parameter, which works exactly like the `menu_item` parameter.

 ...